williamQyq/Emotion-Insight-App/README.md

 ## How It Works

-1. **Input Text**: Users enter text into the provided input field.
+1. **Input Text**: Users use voice or enter text into the provided input field.
 This can be anything from a sentence to a paragraph, expressing thoughts, stories, or any textual content.

 2. **Emotion Analysis**: Upon submission, the text is fed into an NLP model trained to identify and predict emotional sentiments.
 The model categorizes the emotions present in the text into predefined categories such as happiness, sadness, anger, surprise, and more.